tdpetrou/pandas_cub/README.md

 `$ pytest tests/test_dataframe.py::TestDataFrameCreation::test_df_mix`

-### Manually test in the Test Notebook

-During development, it's good to have a place to manually experiment with your new code so you can see it in action.
-We will be using the Jupyter Notebook to quickly see how our DataFrame is changing.

 ## The answer is in pandas_cub_final

 The `pandas_cub_final` directory contains the completed `__init__.py` file that contains the code that passes all the tests.
 Only look at this file after you have attempted to complete the section on your own.

-## The `__init__.py` file
+## Manually test in a Jupyter Notebook

+During development, it's good to have a place to manually experiment with your new code so you can see it in action.
+We will be using the Jupyter Notebook to quickly see how our DataFrame is changing.
+Within the `pandas_cub` environment, launch a Jupyter Notebook and open up the `Test Notebook.ipynb` notebook.

+### Autoreloading

+The first cell loads a notebook magic extension which automatically reloads code from files that have changed.
+Normally, we would have to restart the kernel if we made changes to our code to see it reflect its current state.
+This magic command saves us from doing this.

+### Importing pandas_cub

+This notebook is at the same level as the inner `pandas_cub` directory.
+This means that we can import `pandas_cub` directly into our namespace without changing directories.
+Technically, `pandas_cub` is a Python **package**, which is a directory containing a `__init__.py` file.
+It is this initialization file that gets run when we write `import pandas_cub as pdc`.

+`pandas_cub_final` is also imported so you can see how the completed object is supposed to behave.

+### A test DataFrame

+A simple test DataFrame is created for `pandas_cub`, `pandas_cub_final`, and `pandas`.
+The output for all three DataFrames are produced in the notebook.
+There currently is no nice representation for `pandas_cub` DataFrames.

+## Starting Pandas Cub

-Open up the `__init__.py` file in the `pandas_cub` directory.
-This has the skeleton code of the entire project.
-You won't be defining your own classes or methods, but you will be filling out the bodies
+You will be editing a single file for this project - the `__init__.py` file found in the `pandas_cub` directory.
+It contains skeleton code for the entire project.
+You won't be defining your own classes or methods, but you will be filling out the method bodies.

+Open up this file now.
+You will see many incomplete methods that have the keyword `pass` as their last line.
+Some methods have code with a comment that says 'your code here'.
+These are the methods that you will be editing.
+Other methods are complete and won't need editing.

+### How to complete the project

+Keep the `__init__.py` file open at all times.
+This is the only file that you will be editing.
+Read and complete each numbered section below.
+Edit the method indicated in each section and then run the test.
+Once you pass that test, move on to the next section.

 ### 1. DataFrame of NumPy arrays

-Our DataFrame is constructed with a single parameter, `values`, a dictionary of column names as strings mapped to one-dimensional NumPy arrays.
+Our DataFrame is constructed with a single input parameter, `data`, a dictionary of column names as strings mapped to one-dimensional NumPy arrays.
 The DataFrame will hold four different data types with their single character **kind**: